To solve a route-finding puzzle, one must navigate a traveler piece

 (I don't have this.)
 At our September 2014 LSC get-together, I had the opportunity to play with (solve and restore) R. Hess' instance of an original vintage Cooksey Maze puzzle issued by Pentangle.
 The peg seen at the bottom can be pushed in and toggles back and forth with a satisfying "snick" between the position in the photo, and the diametrically opposite position across the cylinder, thus engaging different slots within the maze sleeve.
 One must navigate the sleeve off the bottom of the cylinder by a series of rotations, downward and upward slides, and pin toggles.
 Way cool!
 Oskar van Deventer has designed a simplified version, available at Oskar's Shapeways shop.
 Oskar also offers several varieties of the Cooksey Tribute. |

 At auction I won a special edition Blue (BU00006SE), and a Bronze.
 I've also acquired an Extreme Silver (V2) - as of this writing, very few people in the world (less than 100) have solved one!
 Revomaze has issued several products - the main series of puzzles are called the Extreme V1 series.
 They include the Blue, Green, Bronze, Silver, and Gold (in increasing level of difficulty) and the Titanium which was only offered in a collector's edition set.
 Shown below for reference (I don't have this).
-The Extreme V1 series is made from aluminum and nickel-plated brass.
-From the manufacturer, here is a video of the series.
-Here are some notes on and links to reviews of the series members:

 |